Does a lack of sleep escalate your ADHD symptoms? Does not getting enough sleep make living with adult ADHD even harder?

 Six Reasons ADHD Adults Don’t Get Enough Sleep

-- Late at night when the rest of the world is asleep, adults with ADHD finally get the quiet they need to be able to focus.
-While in college I’d set my alarm for the middle of the night and get up to study for tests.
+2. Late at night when the rest of the world is asleep, adults with ADHD finally get the quiet they need to be able to focus.
+In college I used to set my alarm for the middle of the night and get up to study for tests.
 May see extreme, but it was the only way I could focus.

-- Many people with ADHD are night owls.
+3. Many people with ADHD are night owls.
 It feels unnatural to go to bed early.
-Reality is, if you’ve got to get up for work or school you’ve got to go to bed at a reasonable hour.
+Reality is, if you’ve got to get up for work or school, you’ve got to go to bed at a reasonable hour.

-- Many ADHD medications are stimulants which can impact sleep.
-If you’re taking medication for your ADHD and can’t fall asleep or can’t stay asleep ask your doctor for suggestions.
+6. Many ADHD medications are stimulants which can impact sleep.
+If you’re taking medication for your ADHD and can’t fall asleep or can’t stay asleep, ask your doctor for suggestions.

-Once you figure out the reasons you stay up too late, work with your ADD coach to figure out solutions to get you to bed on time.
-Don’t have an ADD coach?
+Once you figure out the reasons you stay up too late, work with your ADHD coach to figure out solutions to get you to bed on time.
+Don’t have an ADHD coach?
 You’re in luck!
 I happen to know an excellent one.

 If you’re not ready for coaching, but still want to get a good night’s sleep, I highly recommend, Kelly Howell’s Healing Sleep CD or mp3.
 I listen to Kelly’s meditation and subliminal mp3s often, and I’m sleeping better than I have in years.